Cross-correlating the EMU Pilot Survey 1 with CMB lensing: Constraints on cosmology and galaxy bias with harmonic-space power spectra: Acknowledgements

 \section{Acknowledgements}

 The authors thank David Alonso for the enlightening discussions and feedback which were invaluable for the realisation of this project.
+We also thank the anonymous referee for their constructive comments which improved the presentation of this manuscript.
 KT is supported by the STFC grant ST/W000903/1 and by the European Structural and Investment Fund.
 KT also acknowledges the use of the PHOEBE computing facility in Czech Republic.
 JA is supported by MICIIN-European Union NextGenerationEU Mar\'ia Zambrano program (UCM CT33/21), the UCM project PR3/23-30808, MICINN (Spain) grant PID2022-138263NB-I0 (AEI/FEDER, UE) and the Diputaci\'on General de Arag\'on-Fondo Social Europeo (DGA-FSE) Grant No. 2020-E21-17R of the Aragon Government.
 JA acknowledges the use of Aljuarismi UCM computing facility.
 CLH acknowledges generous support from the Hintze Family Charitable Foundation through the Oxford Hintze Centre for Astrophysical Surveys.
 BB-K acknowledges support from INAF for the project "Paving the way to radio cosmology in the SKA Observatory era: synergies between SKA pathfinders/precursors and the new generation of optical/near-infrared cosmological surveys" (CUP C54I19001050001).
-SC acknowledges support from the Italian Ministry of University and Research (\textsc{mur}), PRIN 2022 `EXSKALIBUR – Euclid-Cross-SKA: Likelihood Inference Building for Universe's Research', Grant No.\ 20222BBYB9, CUP C53D2300131 0006, from the Italian Ministry of Foreign Affairs and International Cooperation (\textsc{maeci}), Grant No.\ ZA23GR03, and from the European Union -- Next Generation EU.
+SC acknowledges support from the Italian Ministry of University and Research (\textsc{mur}), PRIN 2022 `EXSKALIBUR – Euclid-Cross-SKA: Likelihood Inference Building for Universe's Research', Grant No.\ 20222BBYB9, CUP D53D2300252 0006, from the Italian Ministry of Foreign Affairs and International Cooperation (\textsc{maeci}), Grant No.\ ZA23GR03, and from the European Union -- Next Generation EU.
 MB is supported by the Polish National Science Center through grants no. 2020/38/E/ST9/00395, 2018/30/E/ST9/00698, 2018/31/G/ST9/03388 and 2020/39/B/ST9/03494.

 The Australian SKA Pathfinder is part of the Australia Telescope National Facility (\hyperlink{https://ror.org/05qajvd42}{https://ror.org/05qajvd42}) which is managed by CSIRO.
 Operation of ASKAP is funded by the Australian Government with support from the National Collaborative Research Infrastructure Strategy.
 ASKAP uses the resources of the Pawsey Supercomputing Centre.
 Establishment of ASKAP, the Murchison Radio-astronomy Observatory and the Pawsey Supercomputing Centre are initiatives of the Australian Government, with support from the Government of Western Australia and the Science and Industry Endowment Fund.
 We acknowledge the Wajarri Yamatji people as the traditional owners of the Observatory site.